m-osource/AISE/docs/ARCHITECTURE.md

 Session memory cleanup and life-cycle management on BoxA are governed by a decoupled three-tiered protection mechanism:

 1. **Active Teardown via Internal UDP (L7 Penalty and Contextual Flush):**
-   When the AI Security Gateway application on OpenBSD detects a Layer 7 infraction or requests the immediate termination of a client, it transmits a control UDP packet to **BoxA:LAN** containing the session tuple and penalty duration ($T_{infraction}$).
+   When the AI Security Gateway application on OpenBSD detects a Layer 7 infraction or requests the immediate termination of a client, it transmits a control UDP packet to **BoxA:LAN** containing the session tuple and penalty duration ($t_{infraction}$).
 In the case of an IP-Level Teardown, it also sends an out-of-band notification to the Datacenter to insert the IP into RTBH.
 After ensuring the IP is not present in `map_net_whitelist_dc_v4 / v6`, the XDP program intercepts the message and performs an atomic cleanup:
    * **Session-Level Teardown (Targeted Tuple Flush):**
      * Deletes the entry from `map_handshake_v4 / v6` (if a tuple is still present).
      * Populates the penalty in `map_session_v4 / v6` by calculating the future expiration timestamp (`until_when_ns`).
      * Drops the command packet (`XDP_DROP`) to prevent it from traversing the Linux network stack.
    * **IP-Level Teardown (Immediate Trespass & Multi-Session Flush):**
-      * Populates `until_when_ns` directly inside `map_mitigation_v4 / v6` with an extended penalty duration ($T_{trespass}$), bypassing user-space escalation cycles for immediate threat containment.
+      * Populates `until_when_ns` directly inside `map_mitigation_v4 / v6` with an extended penalty duration ($t_{trespass}$), bypassing user-space escalation cycles for immediate threat containment.
       * Purges all active session entries associated with the client IP across `map_session_v4 / v6` and clears any pending records in `map_handshake_v4 / v6` (if a tuple is still present).
      * Drops the command packet (`XDP_DROP`) to prevent it from traversing the Linux network stack.